AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-shipment.md

 **Payload:**

-The `notify` field is used to trigger Magento to send the shipment email.
+The `notify` field is used to trigger Commerce to send the shipment email.
 The `tracks` array optionally allows you to include one or more tracking numbers for the [shipment](https://glossary.magento.com/shipment).

 ```json
 {